 Ease of Use

 Our last round of tests looked at the user-friendliness and ease of operation of each sous vide machine.
-We looked at the interface and how easy it is to attach each sous vide to different containers.
-The VPCOK Sous Vide Cooker delivered some middle-of-the-road results, earning it a spot in the middle of the pack.
+We evaluated the ease of connecting each model to different containers and analyzed the interface.
+The VPCOK delivered some middle-of-the-road results, earning it a spot in the middle of the pack.

 While we really like the controls on this product, it was the clip that dropped it back in the rankings in our minds.
 The interface is intuitive and easy to use, with most of us feeling that we could set times and temperatures immediately without consulting the manual.

-Overall, we think the VPCOK Sous Vide Cooker does a decent job overall.
-We aren't huge fans of its poor performance in our accuracy test but this can be compensated for if you are careful.
-The clip also limits your choice of containers but it's more than a passable starting point in our minds, offering plenty of bang for the buck.
+The VPCOK does a decent job overall.
+We aren't huge fans of its mediocre performance in our accuracy test, but this can be compensated for if you are careful.
+The clip also limits your choice of containers, but it's more than a passable starting point in our minds, offering plenty of bang for the buck.

 — Michelle Powell and David Wise